reata/sqllineage/docs/behind_the_scene/how_sqllineage_work.rst

 The rest thing is just tedious work.
 We collect all kinds of sql, handle various edge cases and make these simple rules robust enough.

-**That's it for simple statement SQLLineage.
-With multiple statements SQL, it's a different story.**
+That's it for single statement SQLLineage.
+With multiple statements SQL, it requires some more extra work to assemble the Lineage result from single statements.

 We choose a `DAG`_ based data structure to represent multiple statements SQL lineage.
 Table/View will be vertex in this graph while a edge means data in source vertex table will contribute to data in target vertex table.
 Every single